 The calculation of the reference frame is performed as shown in the flowchart.
 In a first step, the time series of normal equation systems of the individual techniques are analyzed and combined into one normal equation system per technique (intra-technique combination).
 In a second step, the normal equation systems of the different techniques are combined (inter-technique combination).

-In its role as an "ITRS Combination Centre" within the International Earth Rotation and Reference Systems Service (IERS), DGFI-TUM took the responsibility for the continuous realization of the ITRS with the best possible accuracy and long-term stability.
+In its role as an ITRS Combination Centre within the International Earth Rotation and Reference Systems Service (IERS), DGFI-TUM has taken responsibility for the continuous realization of the ITRS with best possible accuracy and long-term stability.
 DGFI-TUM's latest realization of the ITRS is the DTRF2014.

 The main goal of DGFI-TUM's research activities in this context is to further develop the global reference frame by improving its accuracy, stability, timeliness and consistency.
 In particular, DGFI-TUM investigates the potential and optimal strategy for the consistent realization of the terrestrial and celestial reference system according to Resolution 3 (2011) of the International Union of Geodesy and Geophysics (IUGG) as well as the integration of geometry and gravity in the sense of GGOS.